Bjournaux/SeaFreeze/README.md

 comparison only.
 The authors recommend the use of 'water1' (Bollengier et al. 2019) for any application in the 200-355 K range and up to 2300 MPa.

-A Gibbs energy representation of French and Redmer (2015) ice VII and X equation of state is provided for comparison only.
-It should not be used for melting point or solid-solid phase boundaries predictions.
+A Gibbs energy representation of French and Redmer (2015) ice VII and X equation of state is included.
+The VII/X–water melting curve is stable above the VI–VII–water triple point (~2216 MPa, 354 K).

 ### Range of validity
 SeaFreeze stability prediction is currently considered valid down to 130K, which correspond to the ice VI - ice XV transition.
 The ice Ih - II transition is potentially valid down to 73.4 K (ice Ih - ice XI transition).